Dripio/dripio-app/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:5000
+# only 5000 is permitted by dripio's server config
 npm run dev

 # build for production with minification